gbmhunter/blog/content/posts/updates/2014/11-30-november-2014-updates/index.md

 * Updates to the [Altium Scripting page](/electronics/general/altium/altium-scripting-and-using-the-api) and the [VBScript page](/programming/languages/vbscript).

 * New RF Design section under Electronics.
-Added the first pages, [Link Budgets](/electronics/rf-design/link-budgets) and RF Black Magic.

 * New [page on 2D Coordinate Rotation](/mathematics/geometry/2d-coordinate-rotation/) under Mathematics.